 Let’s look at an example:

-Sam decides to postpone his benefit.
+Sam decides to postpone his benefit and uses the file and suspend strategy.
 At age 68, he is told he has an illness that will shorten his life considerably and result in additional medical expenses of $15,000/year.
-Before the Budget Act of 2015, Sam could have received the accrual of his benefits between ages 66 and 68, an amount of $43,200, and started his Social Security payment, which would have been the payment he qualified for at age 66 - $1800/mo.
+Before the Budget Act of 2015, Sam could have received the accrual of his benefits between ages 66 and 68, an amount of $43,200, and started his Social Security payment, which would have been the payment he qualified for at age 66 – $1800/mo.
 That lump sum could be used to help pay for his increased expenses.
 Now, if Sam unsuspends his benefits at 68, he will be limited to just receiving his monthly Social Security benefit.
 The benefit will be indexed for the 2 years of deferral.
 So a payment of $1800/month at age 66 would now be $2088/month, but there would not be a lump sum payout.

 Your view of this law change will likely depend upon your age.
 The closer you are to your Social Security full retirement age, the larger the pill may be to swallow.
 For those who are 50 or younger, the change may seem more attractive because the current forecast for reserve funds isn’t great enough to cover 100% of your projected Social Security payment at normal retirement age anyway.
 Regardless of your age and your view, it does affect you in some way.
 As of now, there are still opportunities for those between the ages of 62-66 to be grandfathered in under the old law for the restricted application and file-and-suspend strategies.
 Those under 62 should focus on ways to maximize benefits under the new law.
 One of the easiest ways to do this is to plan on postponing benefits until age 70.
 Doing this still results in an 8%/year increase in benefits.

 This is an area where we help clients.
 We are currently in the process of reviewing options and possible recommendation changes for our clients who are 62 and older and are not currently receiving Social Security benefits.